alfiramdhan/Customer-Retention-Analysis/README.md

 # Tools :
 - SQL
-- Python
-- Spreadsheet
+- Tableau

-# Cohort Analysis in Spreadsheet :
-<a href="https://docs.google.com/spreadsheets/d/14Gfx_vOMiAr9vi29pvNJDZKJnKhnqMblBMuNqPbfV1s/edit?usp=sharing"> Customer Retention</a>

 ## Situation

 ## Background
-The experts work hard to attract through a mix of marketing, social media and sales strategies.
-They want to know about the customer retention.
-Using the following key metrics: ARPU, customer retention rate, cohort analysis, and CLV of separate categories, experts want to know the trends and patterns to improve customer retention
+PaDi (Digital Market) UMKM is a marketplace initiated by the Ministry of BUMN, Ministry of UMKM, and LKPP (Government Goods/Services Procurement Policy Institute). **This marketplace provides** access for Indonesian MSMEs to government **procurement of goods and services**, especially by BUMN.

+In the e-commerce industry, maintaining customer loyalty is the most important thing.
+As a data analyst, we need to find insights into customer behavior.
+Customer behavior is divided into metrics such as retention rate and churn rate.
+So this project aims to identify trends and patterns that will form the basis for developing strategies **to increase customer retention and reduce churn**.

 ## Objective
 The aim of this project :
-- To identify ways to reduce churn and prevent from switching to competitors
+- To identify ways to reduce churn and prevent from switching to competitors.
-- To analyze data related to customer behavior, purchase performances to identify trends and patterns to improve customer retention
+- To analyze data related to customer behavior, purchase performances to identify trends and patterns to improve customer retention.
-- Recommendations for the development of the marketing strategy that can improve business

 ## Task & Actions
 - Extract dataset using Google BigQuery

-- Import dataset into Google Colab ->	Use Python libraries including pandas and numpy ->	To load dataset and perform data cleaning
+- Data manipulation → Join the data tables that address the problem

-- Identify dataset -> Use Python libraries including pandas, numpy, seaborn and matplotlib to analyze and visualize data	-> To analyze trends and pattern in promo performance in the last 6 months
+- Identify dataset -> Use Tableau to analyze trend line and visualize data -> To analyze monthly trends and patterns of retention, churn rate, ARPU and CLV in the last year 2022

-- Calculate CLV	-> To find user value group based on their CLV
+- Create cohort analysis-> To identify how group (customer retention and ARPU) months behave differently → To calculate and measure the retention rate over time

 ## Result
-The result of this project,
+The result of this project :
+1. Based on the Pareto Principle, it is known that 80% of revenue comes from 20% of the main category products.
+2. The average churn rate was 44.29%.
+There was a significant increase in March and June by 52.31% and 51.41%.
+3. The average retention rate was 55.71%.
+With the lowest point occurring in March and June.
+This may be related to increased churn rates in the same month.
+4. For buyers who completed product purchases in Q1, retention numbers decreased significantly in May, on average by -17%.
+Then it began to increase from June to December.
+This may be caused by the moments before Ramadan and Eid al-Fitr in May.
+Because the company provides procurement of goods and services that are not related to needs ahead of Ramadan and Eid al-Fitr. al-Fitr.
+5. There was a decline in ARPU of -19.3% in May (Q1 to Q2).
+This may indicate seasonal influences or events that influence customer shopping behavior.
+6. If detailed, overall revenue based on the top main product categories tends to decline in Q2, especially in April and May, ahead of Ramadan and Idul Fitri.
+7. CLV trends tend to increase over time.
+However, this was followed by a significant decline in March, June and October.

 # Deck
-<a href="https://docs.google.com/presentation/d/1EJSMM6w-23lWavysn2fNFkBJcabYKr1HMcNoVm8Cv0g/edit?usp=sharing"> Customer Retention Analysis</a>
+<a href="https://drive.google.com/file/d/1wA0JHRWw-vxS7pk-pXjGzh0-bDzqa3ya/view?usp=share_link"> Customer Retention Analysis</a>